Towards a Successful Digital Business Network – Step 4: The Target Is 100% Digitalization

 When the contacts and the commitment of the parties have been handled efficiently and service functionality is ensured according to the targets, it will be possible to see a real change in the digital process within a few months.
 However, this will only happen if the organization implements new ways of working and evaluates the service according to the set KPIs.

 Then all that remains is the final stage when the service is developed and it is time to consider how the new and effective process serves the organization’s business.
-We’ll come back to this in two weeks’ time.

 The writer has fifteen years of experience in customer-focused business development, particularly electronic supply chain management, electronic invoicing, and integration and data management solutions.
 At OpusCapita, he is working with B2B integration solutions and for promoting digital business networks among customers and stakeholders.